qxb3/fum/README.md

 | `progress` | string    | The char that will be displayed on current progress. |
 | `empty`    | string    | The char that will be displayed on empty progress. |

+## Compability

+Some terminals will have some issues of rendering the image as those don't support an image protocol yet.
+See [Compability](https://github.com/benjajaja/ratatui-image?tab=readme-ov-file#compatibility-matrix) For compatible terminals.

 ## Contributing

 Thank you for considering contributing to fum!
 Contributions are welcome and appreciated.